vivekgjoy/NotionComposeEditor/docs/getting_started.md

 ## Artifacts

-Compose Rich Editor has only one artifact, for now, published to `mavenCentral()`:
+NotionComposeEditor has only one artifact, for now, published to `mavenCentral()`:

 * `com.notioncompose.editor:richeditor-compose`: The default artifact which includes all the functionalities of the library.